verbb/snipcart/readme.md

 ## Features

-The Snipcart plugin brings tighter Snipcart integration to Craft CMS for easier setup and greater flexibility with minimal custom development.
+The Snipcart plugin brings tight Snipcart integration to Craft CMS for easier setup and greater flexibility with minimal custom development.

-- Use an optional Field Type and handy Twig tags to make store setup a breeze.
+- Fast store setup (even if you're new to Snipcart) with an optional Field Type and Twig tags.
+- Powerful store customization with developer-friendly Events, Models, and [test project](https://github.com/workingconcept/snipcart-test) with examples and automated tests.
-- Browse Snipcart orders, customers, and subscriptions from the Craft CMS control panel.
+- Control panel section for sales stats and browsing orders, customers, subscriptions, and abandoned carts without leaving Craft CMS.
 - Create discounts and issue refunds from the Craft CMS control panel.
-- View sales statistics from the Craft CMS dashboard.
-- Set up webhooks to have full control over order emails, shipping rates, inventory, and just about anything you can think up.
-- Get live shipping rates at checkout with Snipcart's FedEx, USPS, UPS, Purolator, Canada Post and Australia Post integrations.
+- Live shipping rates and tax calculation at checkout with Snipcart's various shipping and tax providers.
-- Calculate exact taxes at checkout with Snipcart's TaxCloud and TaxJar integrations.

 If Commerce Pro is too complex for your project and Commerce Lite is bit too limiting, Snipcart will be a great fit.